Save the date for International Book Giving Day 2018!

 3) donate a gently used book to a local library, or shelter or to an organization that distributes used books to children in need internationally or locally.

-4) Host a book giveaway on your blog – that’s something I plan to do…stay tuned!
-This is a great idea for all you authors out there.
+4) Host a book giveaway on your blog or social media accounts.
+(This is a great idea for all you authors out there!)

 So instead of giving the kids chocolates this Valentine’s day why not give a book instead?
-Perhaps you agree, but I think chocolate and toys are all very fine and dandy but books, well books are just awesome and last much longer than a box of chocolates ever will.
+Perhaps you agree, but I think chocolate and toys are all great but books, well books are just awesome and last much longer than a box of chocolates ever will.
 I’m just saying.

 To learn more about International Book giving Day visit their website here.